|

 characters and the immersion into graphic sex with Jason scream for the

 most attention.
 Sookie Schmookie.
+A wonderful

 thing about the Southern Vampire Series is how very much the epitome of